News

 • What if we chill the dough longer?

-2. Valentine’s Baking Timeline
+2. Valentine’s Baking Timeline (Engineering & Sequencing Skills)

 Step-by-step Valentine baking process from ingredients to decorated dessert

-• How timing affects results
+• How timing affects texture, flavor, and structure

-3. Color Stories Through Ingredients
+3. Color Stories Through Ingredients (Math, Art & Emotional Expression)

 Child mixing naturally colored Valentine frosting using fruit ingredients